lit/lit/packages/lit-element/README.md

 ## Overview

+Note, the `LitElement` package has been replaced by the `lit` package. `LitElement` is provided only for backwards compatibility; when possible, users should upgrade to the `lit` package.

 LitElement uses [lit-html](https://lit-html.polymer-project.org/) to render into the element's [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and adds API to help manage element properties and attributes.
 LitElement reacts to changes in properties